 The Our Park, Our Place project activities in Perth are supported by Lotterywest and delivered as part of Greening Australia’s Nature in Cities program.

-Christine has considerable experience and extensive knowledge of conservation ecology and flora conservation in West Australia and a PhD in threatened flora translocations in Great Southern.
-Christine is passionate about the need for community involvement in conservation and organises regular talks about West Australian plants with the Wildflower Society and has close connections to a range of community groups, not for profits and government agencies across the state.
+Christine has considerable experience in conservation ecology and land management, where she completed a PhD in threatened flora translocations in South-West Western Australia in 2014.
+Christine is passionate about the need for community involvement in conservation, and currently works in the urban and rural areas of ACT with a range of community groups, private landholders, not for profits and government agencies.